What is Early Childhood Education?

 Pacific Oaks has been instrumental in shaping the field of Early Childhood Education ever since the U.S. government asked us to launch one of the nation’s first Head Start training programs in 1964.

-Our programs in Early Childhood Education integrate Pacific Oaks’ transformative approach to early childhood education with a strong grounding in the theory, research, and hands-on experience.
+Our programs in Early Childhood Education programs integrate Pacific Oaks’ transformative approach to early childhood education with a strong grounding in the theory, research, and hands-on experience.
 Benefiting from Pacific Oaks’ commitment to an education centered on culture, students will be immersed in an environment that celebrates diversity, inclusion, and equality and will emerge with the cultural competencies to provide leadership in a wide variety of educational settings.

 Students will have the opportunity to develop their skills while working with children and families from underrepresented and underprivileged areas.
 They will also have the chance to collaborate with educational administrators and leaders on projects including program evaluation, business process, and creating and implementing policies and practices.